 Requirements for Successful Completion:

-To obtain CE credit for this activity, attendees must read the journal article in its entirety, complete an online assessment for each article and achieve a score of 100%, and complete an online activity evaluation.
+To obtain CE credit for this activity, attendees must read the journal article in its entirety, complete an online assessment for each article with a score of 100%, and complete an online activity evaluation.
 All are located in ASPEN’s eLearning Center (www.nutritioncare.org/elearning).
 All CE credit must be claimed prior to the expiration date, no exceptions.
+Dietitians and other CDR credentialed practitioners must also complete and retain a copy of the CDR issued Critical Thinking Self-Study Evaluation Tool.
 Pharmacists must provide their birthday (MMDD) and NABP e-PID.
 Details are available at http://www.nutritioncare.org/Continuing_Education/Claim_CE_Credit/Continuing_Education_Credit/.

 In support of improving patient care, the American Society for Parenteral and Enteral Nutrition (ASPEN) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.